nesaorg/Equivariant-Encryption-for-AI/README.md

 *Considerations on cost savings rely on assumptions of GPU, infra and staffing costs.
 Detailed comparison info can be found in our docs.

 ### RAG Support ###
-Nesa supports integrating blind RAG datastores in-cloud.
+nesa supports integrating blind RAG datastores in-cloud.

 ### ChatGPT Compatible ###
-Nesa provides a ChatGPT-compatible API for running blind inference with a one-line change.
+nesa provides a ChatGPT-compatible API for running blind inference with a one line change.

 ### Quick Set-up ###
-Nesa is one click install and go.
+nesa is one click install and go.
 See documentation.

 ## How Nesa Achieves Blind AI ##

 Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures that provide complete inference encryption with no additional latency.

-The result is a portable on-prem AI infrastructure solution inside an API.
+The result is the first portable on-prem AI infrastructure solution inside an API.
 Your cloud provider cannot see your data and queries with Nesa.

 ## About Equivariant Encryption (EE)